"BLT" Board, Love, and Train

 What is the experience of the trainers?

 Please visit the staff page on our website for a specific listing of our trainers' credentials.
 ALL of our trainers attend annual behavior and training seminars to stay up to date on the latest and most successful training methods.
+Our trainers have combined well over 150 years of dog training experience!
+We've been working with dogs for many years and we love what we do!

 How long will my dog have to stay?